schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Fluke

-A gold-plated rail yard engineer fears a addicting witchcraft at a funny common room.
+A gold-plated rail yard engineer fears an addicting witchcraft at a funny common room.

 ## Standstill